Corythoraptor: Postcranial skeleton

 The left humerus is almost completely preserved, and makes up about 27% of the entire length of the arm, and 48% excluding the hand.
 Like other oviraptorids, the humerus is weakly twisted.
 The deltopectoral crest near the shoulder is short and runs across 31% of the humerus.
-The distal end (handward) is expanded and bears a well developed condyle (which forms the elbow joint).
+The distal end is expanded and bears a well developed condyle (which forms the elbow joint).
 The ulna is slightly shorter than the humerus and makes up 26% of the entire arm length including the hand, and features a poorly developed olecranon (which also forms the elbow joint).
 The radius is slightly shorter and narrower than the ulna, and is curved cranially which causes a gap between the radius and the ulna much like in Heyuannia.
 The proximal end of the metacarpals (at the wrist) are closely squeezed together.
 The first metacarpal bone (the thumb) is the shortest and is slightly concave on the underside.
 The second metacarpal bone is 41% longer than the first, and is moderately robust with the shaft diameter being 13% of the total length.
 The third metacarpal bone is the same length as the second but 68% narrower.
 The phalanges (finger bones) are long and robust, the longest being the first phalanx about 72% longer than the second metacarpal, and the third phalanx is the smallest.
 The unguals (claws) are weakly curved, and decrease in size and curvature from first to third finger.

 Corythoraptor, being a saurischian, had a saurischian hip.
 Like other late oviraptorids (except Nomingia), the pubis bone is concave cranially.
 Like other oviraptorids, the obturator process is midway on the shaft of the ischium and is triangular.
 The femur is longer than the ilium and makes up 30% of the total leg length including the foot.
 The greater trochanter on the head of the femur is massive, and the lesser trochanter may have fused with it.
 There is a rough 41x15 mm muscular scar where the fourth trochanter is expected to be, similar to Citipati and Khaan.
 The tibia is 19% longer than the femur, and features a pronounced cnemial crest running along half of its length.
 The foot is 29% the length of the leg.
 Like other theropods, the phalangeal formula (the number of phalanges per digit) is 2-3-4-5.
 The 3rd digit is the longest, and the 4th is slightly longer than the 2nd.
 The toe claws are moderately curved.